robclancy/presenter/README.md

 }
 ```

-And then to use your new decorator either add the following to `start/global.php` or into your own service provider.
+To use your new decorator either add the following to `start/global.php` or into your own service provider.

 ```php